Trump's Oz, Vance endorsements bring cash windfall, backlash

 But the endorsements have also provoked backlash from some Republicans who believe Trump has betrayed his core supporters by backing “Hillbilly Elegy” author JD Vance in Ohio and TV’s Dr. Mehmet Oz in Pennsylvania.
 Both candidates have been criticized for time spent outside their states and being insufficiently committed to the former president and his “America First” agenda.

-The blowback has included calls by a major conservative group aligned with a Vance rival to boycott the rally Trump is holding Saturday night to try to boost his candidate.
-The state’s tea party movement, which overwhelmingly supports Trump, is also planning a protest outside.
+The blowback included calls by a major conservative group aligned with a Vance rival to boycott the rally Trump held in Delaware, Ohio, Saturday night, where he urged his supporters to get behind Vance, calling him “the man with by far the best chance to defeat the radical Democrat nominee for the U.S. Senate this November.”

+“If you want to deliver a historic victory for America First here in Ohio and also a historic defeat for the people that are destroying our country, JD Vance is your guy,” he told the crowd.

-In Ohio, Trump’s endorsement has been a major boon to Vance, who had been trailing in the polls before Trump’s intervention.
-While allies concede Trump’s announcement at 5 p.m. on Good Friday, less than three weeks before the May 3 primary election, may not have been the most desirable timing, the campaign nonetheless reports a 300% increase in online donations — a majority from new donors — including $20,000 raised online and $30,000 by bundlers that Friday alone.
+In Ohio, Trump’s support has already been a major boon to Vance, who had been trailing in the polls before Trump’s intervention.
+While allies concede Trump’s announcement at 5 p.m. on Good Friday, less than three weeks before the May 3 primary election, may not have been the most desirable timing, the campaign nonetheless reported a 300% increase in online donations — a majority from new donors.

-Protect Ohio Values, the super PAC supporting Vance, says it has brought in $5 million since Trump’s endorsement.
-That includes a $3.5 million check from venture capitalist Peter Thiel, who had previously given $10 million, Politico first reported.
+Protect Ohio Values, the super PAC supporting Vance, said it had brought in $5 million since Trump’s endorsement, including a $3.5 million check from venture capitalist Peter Thiel.

 Both groups are using that money to air new ads trumpeting Trump’s endorsement that they expect to run exclusively through the rest of the campaign.